swapnil-panigrahi/CSE112-Assignment/README.md

 ## Evaluation process
 To evaluate the repository, follow these steps:

-- Change your current directory to the root directory where you have cloned the repository.
+- Change your current directory to the root directory where you have cloned the repository
-- Execute the following command: `CSE112-Assignment/Assembler/run.sh`
+- Go to the `automatedTesting` directory
-- The output files should be located in the directory `./CSE112-Assignment/Assembler/tests/output_cases.`
+- Execute the following command: `./run --no-sim` for evaluation of assembler only